 Major Research Projects

-I have two books forthcoming from McGill-Queen’s University Press: The Miramichi Fire: A History will appear in spring 2020, and The Summer Trade: A History of Tourism on Prince Edward Island, which is under contract to McGill-Queen's University Press in winter 2022.
+Edward MacDonald and I are currently finishing The Summer Trade: A History of Tourism on Prince Edward Island, which is under contract to McGill-Queen's University Press in winter 2022.
 I am currently writing a book based on the diary of Myrtle Webb, who raised a family in the PEI house that became known as Green Gables.
 In the longer term, I am studying phenology in turn-of-the-century Canada, using the Environment Canada & Climate Change meteorological history collection at Western.
 I was the founding director of NiCHE: Network in Canadian History & Environment, and am the editor of the Canadian History & Environment series at University of Calgary Press.